Amila98/Instagram_Bot/README.md

 # Instagram_Bot
-Bot for automated Instagram interactions
+Bot for automat Instagram interactions such as liking,commenting,following users and sharing posts used instabot library